thisismemukul/springboot-blog-app-apis/Docs/README.md

 12. **Implement the services and paylodes:**
     - Create user service interfaces and their implementation classes and UserDto in payloads.
     - Payloads are used to encapsulate and transfer data between the client and the server. 🔐
     - Implement the required business logic and use the repository interfaces for data access. 🗺️

+13. **Handling Exceptions make custom `ResourceNotFoundException`:**
+    - Write `updateUser` implementation in `UserServiceImpl` and handle exception for User not found by creating custom `ResourceNotFoundException`. 🙈